Parents, ask these essential interview questions to determine whether a prospective employer is truly family friendly.

 7. What is your timeline for making a decision?

 Never leave an interview without determining the next steps in the process.
 In addition to asking about the timeline for a decision, be sure to ask the hiring manager if you can follow up with them directly.
 Assuming you get the green light, find out if they prefer you to email them or if it's alright to call.
-Also, don't forget to ask for a business card or jot down the person's name and contact information so you can send a thank-you note and follow up at the appropriate time.
+Also, don't forget to ask for a business card or jot down the person's name and contact information.
+That way you can send a follow-up thank-you note after the interview and follow up at the appropriate time.

 How you prepare for a job interview is just as important as what you say and do during the interview.
 Tap into your network and speak to those you know who currently work or previously worked at the organization, review the company's website thoroughly, and visit sites like Glassdoor and CareerBliss to find out if the company's culture and policies are as family friendly as you had hoped.